17 photos capture the joy of sea swimming off South Shields as group welcomes newcomers to get involved

-Swimmers share their photos of sea dips as they celebrate the success of friendship group
+South Shields swimmers share photos of sea dips as they celebrate success of friendship group

 Cold toes and warm smiles are celebrated in these photos as swimmers share their love of the sea.